drsharp/spawner/README.markdown

 ### kill or be killed

 Depending on your application, you may want the children processes to go away when the parent  process exits.
-By default spawn lets the children live after the parent dies.
+By default spawner lets the children live after the parent dies.
 But you can tell it to kill the children by setting the :kill option to true.